It's just the steel... the wood... the motion.

 The privilege of hopping on the bus to the confusion of everyone was more than reward enough for a trip to my friend's house to split some wood for her, but she also gave me lunch and a few tools that she had extra.
 That's as close as I've come yet to getting paid for doing what I love :-)

 It was wood that someone had donated to her.
 Why did they donate it?
-I think it might be because they didn't want to split it themselves.
+I think it might be because it was all so difficult that they didn't want to split it themselves.

 That means each round is a different, interesting challenge!!